For accurate calibration, some form of reference standard is required. The installed electricity meter can often be used for this purpose.

 When calibrating a new set of hardware, the first stage is to calibrate the CT1 channel.
 For that purpose, the hardware-under-test should be running the program cal_CT1_v_meter.ino which is available from the Downloads page.

-For every unit of energy that is measured at the grid-connection point via CT1, a pulse will be generated at the output stage.
-This will usually be visible by means of an LED which is operated in parallel with the load.
+For every unit of energy that is measured at the grid-connection point via CT1, a pulse will be generated at the output port.
 The rate of the pulses can be varied by changing the value of powerCal_grid.
 A similar stream of pulses will be seen at the meter.

 When the correct value has been found for powerCal_grid, that same value can be used with any Mk2 PV Router sketch which is to be run on the same hardware.